microsoftgraph/msgraph-bicep-types/docs/DEVELOPMENT.md

 `swagger/specification`: Swagger API Specification for Microsoft Graph resources

+`msgraph-metadata`: A submodule that links to the microsoftgraph/msgraph-metadata repo, which contains all the latest sanitized versions of the metadata (including descriptions, annotations and errors)

 ## Running Generation Locally

 ### Initial Setup

 1. Clone this repo
+1. Create a new branch
 1. Check out submodules:

     ```sh